vnkatesh/of-inbox-email-processing/README.md

 # OmniFocus Multi Mail Drop Processing
 Process inbox tasks based on OF's multiple mail drop addressess.

-Add different tags, projects.
+**How I use it?**
+* I've created multiple mail drop addressess via https://manage.sync.omnigroup.com/
+* I've saved the email addressess as contacts in google GSuite.
+For e.g. as "WaitingFor" or "ToDo"
+* Each email is specific for a single purpose. i.e personal email has it's own dedicated set of mail drop addressess.
+* I bcc the contacts when I send/reply to emails
+* The emails arrive in my OmniFocus Inbox
+* I run this plugin
+* The plugin adds projects, tags, 'due' to the inbox items based on the drop in email address it was sent to.
+* I have additional custom perspectives to make life easier.

 ### Caveats
 Hackily written script, works for me.